FaultyRAM/rfcs/text/0000-crate-item-stability.md

 ## Crate Stability Rules
 [crate-stability-rules]: #crate-stability-rules

-A crate is *stable* if it meets both of the following requirements:
+A crate is stable if it meets both of the following requirements:

 * Its version is >= `1.0.0` (a stable release per semver).
 * It contains either no publically-visible items, or at least one publically-visible stable item.

-Otherwise, it is *unstable*.
+Otherwise, it is unstable.
 It is an error for a crate to obey the first requirement but not the second.

 In the event that an unstable crate is used, the compiler shall not emit a warning unless the